Girl Meets World

-Girl Meets World is an American comedy television series created by Michael Jacobs and April Kelly that premiered on Disney Channel on June 27, 2014.
+Girl Meets World is an American sitcom created by Michael Jacobs and April Kelly that premiered on Disney Channel on June 27, 2014.
 The series ran for three seasons, consisting of 72 episodes, and concluded on January 20, 2017.
-The series is a spinoff of Boy Meets World and stars Rowan Blanchard, Ben Savage, Sabrina Carpenter, Peyton Meyer, August Maturo, Danielle Fishel, and Corey Fogelmanis.
+The series is a spin-off of Boy Meets World and stars Rowan Blanchard, Ben Savage, Sabrina Carpenter, Peyton Meyer, August Maturo, Danielle Fishel, and Corey Fogelmanis.

 The series centers around the life of Riley and her friends and family, particularly their school life, in which Cory is their history teacher.
 Riley shares a strong relationship with her best friend Maya Hart, who assists her in learning to cope with social and personal issues of adolescence.
 Several Boy Meets World cast members reprise their roles in the series.

 Premise

 It has been several years since Cory and Topanga Matthews moved to New York City.
 The series follows their daughter, Riley Matthews, and her best friend, Maya Hart, as they navigate challenges of life and school.
 Following along with them are their classmates Lucas Friar and Farkle Minkus and Riley's younger brother Auggie.